edgexfoundry/edgex-docs/docs_src/microservices/configuration/ConfigurationAndRegistry.md

 !!! edgey - "EdgeX 3.0"
     Common configuration in single location is new in Edgex 3.0

-Many of each EdgeX service's configuration settings are the same as all other services.
+Many of EdgeX service's configuration settings are the same as all other services.
-These common configuration settings have been consolidating into a single common configuration location which is seeded by the **core-common-config-bootstrapper** service.
+These common configuration settings have been consolidated into a single common configuration location which is seeded by the **core-common-config-bootstrapper** service.
 This service seeds the configuration provider with the common configuration from its local file located in the `cmd/res/configuration.yaml`.
 See the [Common Configuration](../CommonConfiguration/) for list of all the common configuration settings.